Links

 Use cases

-These are just a few examples of how your team could use discussion threads.
+These are just a few examples of how your team could use topic threads.
 It's OK to experiment, find the practices that align with how your team likes to work, and evolve your practices over time.

 Requests for help or clarification